xeneta/ratestask/README.md

 * Keep your solution in a Version Control System of your choice. *Provide the solution as a public repository that can be easily cloned by our development team.*

-* To allow this to sanely run on any machine, it should be possible to provide target or configuration overrides.

-* List and describe the tool(s) used, and why they were chosen for the task.

 * The configuration file `rates/config.py` has some defaults that will most likely change depending on the solution.
 It would be beneficial to have a way of more dynamically pass in config values.

+* List and describe the tool(s) used, and why they were chosen for the task.

 * Provide any instructions needed to run the automation solution in `README.md`.

 * If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com

 # Theoretical section
-In this section we are seeking high-level answers, using a couple of paragraphs for each question.
+In this section we are seeking high-level answers, use a maximum of couple of paragraphs to answer the questions.

 ## Extended service